hockeybuggy/twitter-sentiment/README.md

 should be able to run on any Unix-like system.

+### 1. Download

-1.  **Download** - The source code is hosted on github.com [here][github-repo] Download the
-source code either via git or a [zip file][zip-file]
+The source code is hosted on github.com [here][github-repo].
+Download the source code either via git or a [zip file][zip-file]

     wget https://github.com/hockeybuggy/semantic_eval/archive/master.zip
     unzip master.zip
     cd master

+### 2. Install Prerequisites

-2. **Install Prerequisites** - If *python 2.7*, *pip*, and *flex* are not installed, they can be installed easily via a package manger:
+ If *python 2.7*, *pip*, and *flex* are not installed, they can be installed easily via a package manger.
+Then the various required python packages can be installed with pip:

     sudo apt-get install python2.7 pip flex

-Then various required python packages can be installed with:

     sudo pip install numpy nltk

+### 3. Compile Tokenizer

-3. **Compile Tokenizer** - The tokenizer is written in C for performance reasons and can be compiled with:
+ The tokenizer is written in C for performance reasons and can be compiled with:

     make

+### Run the Program

-4. **Run the Program** - The classifier can be executed in a number of ways.
+ The classifier can be executed in a number of ways.
 There are two python programs that are executable: 'conductor.py' and 'crossval.py'.
 These two programs run the classifier in a simple fashion or with cross validation.
 There are a large number of command line arguments that can be viewed with:

     python conductor -h